 - Remove your contact lenses before swimming.
 There is a risk of eye infection from bacteria in swimming pool water, hot tubs, lakes and the ocean

-- Replace your contact lens storage case every 3 months.
+- Replace your contact lens storage case every 3 months or as directed by your eye care professional.

 Other Risks of Contact Lenses